sacunap/LabsChallenge/README.md

 The objective of the challenge was to build a Front-End and a Back-End that interacts with an external API.

-We are going to use the public API of *Free Market*.
+We are going to use the public API of *Mercado Libre*.
 From it we are going to extract publications that we are going to store in our own back-end using a cache.
 For the front-end we are going to develop a series of React Components to be able to display and interact with the aforementioned publications.

 ## 💻 Demo of Working Project